SEO Migration 2025: The Complete Guide

 Finally, compare the new site’s performance to your old site to see if the migration was successful.

-Using data from Google Analytics 4 and the Google Search Console, compare the following with the same data from your old site pre-migration:
+Using data from Google Analytics 4 and the Google Search Console, compare the following with the same data from your old site:

-Continue to monitor this data and compare it to the launch data over the next 3 to 9 months.
+Continue to monitor this data and compare it to the launch data over the next three to nine months.

-Generally, you’ll see improvement after the fluctuation period but continue to check for any performance issues that can impact your SEO and user experience.
+Generally, you’ll see improvement after the fluctuation period but continue to check for any performance issues that can impact your Organic Search rankings and user experience.

-Using the latest metrics solution is vital to capturing accurate data and gleaning practical insights you can use to make the most of your site.
+Using the latest metrics solution is vital to capturing accurate data and gleaning practical insights that can help you make the most of your site.

 Ideally, you’d start collecting data in a new GA4 property on your legacy site for at least a month before your site migration.

-VELOX Media Can Help with Your 2024 Site Migration
+VELOX Can Help with Your 2025 Site Migration

-You need to account for the vital elements of SEO as you migrate websites to avoid vanishing from SERPs, and wasting years of hard work.
+You need to account for the vital elements of Organic Search as you migrate websites to avoid vanishing from SERPs, and wasting years of hard work.

-However, when you plan ahead and work with the experienced team of SEO professionals at VELOX Media, your migration can go off without a hitch.
+However, when you plan ahead and work with the experienced team of Organic Search professionals at VELOX, your migration can go off without a hitch.
 You can even come out ahead on rankings and site performance soon after launch.

 Contact VELOX today to see how we can leverage our expertise into a customized strategy that will help you smash your KPIs and enjoy exponential digital growth.